 That’s Great but How Do I get My Family On Board?

 I know many of you might be thinking, I like this idea but it will never work with my family.
 My family is really into gift giving.
 I was in your shoes too.
 I admit there are some people that no matter how much you try to get them to contribute into a college fund, won’t.
 It’s just not in their DNA, I’ve come to terms with this, but even getting two-three family members to invest is a win in my book.

 I usually start out by saying we really appreciate the fact that you want get something for our daughter.
 She’s fortunate to have a ton of stuff already, that’s why would really appreciate if you could contribute to her education instead, even $10.
 It’s really important to us to make sure she has enough money for schooling in the future and we want to enforce the value of education by having her see others value it as well through gift giving.
 If you still want to get her something small, she really loves (give example).

 Afterwards, I email the person the 529 link so they don’t have to think about.
 I’ve found this strategy usually works since it’ focuses on the value of education, which is hard for people to argue against, yet still allows them the opportunity to give an object as a gift if they choose.
 It’s a win-win all around.

 As the holidays approach, I strongly encourage you to promote contributions towards your child’s 529 plan to friends and family.
 There is only so much “stuff” your child and you can handle.
 Teach your child to value education and not another gift that they only use once.
 Go against the grain and be different, your child will thank you for it later on.

-Share in the comments below if you’ve tried this approach and what worked or didn’t work?
+Have you been able to get family members to contribute to your child’s 529 plan?
+Share in the comments below what has worked and what hasn’t?
 What barriers did you have to overcome?